mishasharmaa/Hands-on-Prompt-Engineering-TopicsinCS/README.md

 * **"It's okay"**: This indicates a neutral or slightly positive sentiment.
 It suggests that something is acceptable or passable.
 * **"nothing special"**: This phrase indicates a negative sentiment because it means that something is not particularly good or noteworthy.
 * **Combined**: When combined, the phrase presents a somewhat neutral sentiment.
 It is neither bad nor good; it's just average.
-<NEUTRAL> - The phrase contains both slightly positive ("okay") and negative ("nothing special") elements, resulting in a neutral overall sentiment.
+Final Answer: NEUTRAL - The phrase contains both slightly positive ("okay") and negative ("nothing special") elements, resulting in a neutral overall sentiment.

 I love the design but shipping was slow.
 The message expresses both positive and negative sentiments.
 "I love the design" clearly indicates a positive feeling.
 "Shipping was slow" expresses a negative experience.
 Overall it is mixed sentiment.
-MIXED - Contains both positive and negative sentiments.
+Final Answer: MIXED - Contains both positive and negative sentiments.

 Worst purchase ever.
 The message is short and direct, expressing strong dissatisfaction.
 "Worst" is a superlative indicating the lowest possible quality, and "ever" emphasizes the feeling.
 Final Answer: NEGATIVE - The message uses the superlative "worst" to express extreme dissatisfaction.

 === SELF CRITIQUE ===

 The product is amazing!

 Here's my analysis:
 1. **Analyze the message:** The message expresses a strong positive opinion about the product using the word "amazing."
 2. **Determine the sentiment:** The word "amazing" clearly indicates a positive sentiment.